-The study design included three measures of positive self-views: open-ended selfdiscrepancies, closed-ended self-discrepancies, and self-esteem.
+The study design included three measures of positive self-views: open-ended self-discrepancies, closed-ended self-discrepancies, and self-esteem.
 Theoretically these three variables should be correlated.
-Correlational analyses revealed that the closed-ended self-discrepancy measure significantly correlated with self-esteem ( $\underline{r}$ = -.20, $\underline{p}$ < .05; a bigger self-discrepancy was associated with lower self-esteem); however, the open-ended measure did not correlate significantly either with the closed-ended discrepancy measure ( $\underline{r}$ = .11, $\underline{ns}$ ) or with self-esteem ( $\underline{r}$ = -.05, $\underline{ns}$ ).
+Correlational analyses revealed that the closed-ended self-discrepancy measure significantly correlated with self-esteem ($r = \frac{1}{2}$)

+-.20, p < .05; a larger self-discrepancy was associated with lower self-esteem); however, the open-ended measure did not correlate significantly either with the closed-ended discrepancy measure (r = .11, ns) or with self-esteem (r = -.05, ns).
 Because the manipulation occurred immediately following completion of the open-ended questionnaire, the open-ended measure was always completed in a different state (mirror vs. no mirror) than were the other two measures (which were completed together in the other room), and this likely played a role in reducing the magnitude of the correlations with the open-ended measure.
 Alternatively, the null correlations with the open-ended measure might indicate that it is not a good measure of self-criticism.

-Analyses were performed to determine the effects of the mirror within each culture on the two measures of self-discrepancies and self-esteem by contrasting the responses of individuals depending on whether they had completed those items in the presence of a mirror.
-First, the effects of the mirror on participants' responses on the open-ended measure of self-discrepancies were analyzed with a 2 (culture) by 2 (mirror condition) ANOVA.
-Contrary to our hypothesis, the culture by condition interaction was not significant, $\underline{F}(1, 120) = 1.36$ , $\underline{ns}$ , $\eta^2 = .01$ .
-Simple effect analyses revealed that, Americans who completed the open-ended self-discrepancy measure in front of the mirror had nominally larger actual-ideal self-discrepancies than those who completed it in the absence of a mirror, although the effect was not significant, $\underline{F}(1, 62) = 2.06$ , $\underline{ns}$ , $\eta^2 = .03$ (see Table 1).
-For the Japanese, the open-ended self-discrepancy scores did not vary whether they completed the items in front of a mirror or in the absence of a mirror, $\underline{F}(1, 62) = 0.05$
+Analyses were performed to determine, within each culture, the effects of the mirror on the two measures of self-discrepancies and self-esteem by contrasting the responses of individuals on the basis of whether they had completed those items in the presence of a mirror.
+First, the effects of the mirror on participants' responses on the open-ended measure of self-discrepancies were analyzed with a 2 (culture) \times 2 (mirror condition) ANOVA.
+Contrary to our hypothesis, the Culture × Condition interaction was not significant, F(1, 120) =1.36, ns, η^2 = .01.
+Simple effect analyses revealed that Americans who completed the open-ended self-discrepancy measure in front of the mirror had nominally larger actual-ideal self-discrepancies than those who completed it in the absence of a mirror, although the effect was not significant, F(1, 62) = 2.06, ns, $\eta^2 = .03$ (see Table 1).
+For the Japanese, the open-ended self-discrepancy scores did not vary whether they completed the items in front of a mirror or in the absence of a mirror, F < 1, $\eta^2 = .00$.

-$<1,\eta^2=.00$ .
 In sum, although the means were in the predicted direction, none of the effects were significant for the open-ended measure of self-discrepancies.

 The effects of the mirror were also investigated in participants' responses to the closed-ended measure of self-discrepancies.
-A 2 (culture) by 2 (mirror condition) ANOVA revealed a significant culture by condition interaction, $\underline{F}(1, 120) = 5.74$ , $\underline{p} < .02$ , $\eta^2 = .05$ .
-Simple effect analyses revealed that Americans who completed the measure in front of a mirror had significantly larger discrepancy scores than those who completed it in the absence of a mirror, F(1, 62) = 7.77, p < 01, $\eta^2 = .11$ .
-In contrast, Japanese who completed the measure in front of the mirror did not differ in their self-discrepancies from those who completed it away from the mirror, F < 1, $\eta^2 = .00$ .
+A 2 (culture) × 2 (mirror condition) ANOVA revealed a significant Culture × Condition interaction, F(1, 120) = 5.74, p < .02, $\eta^2 = .05$.
+Simple effect analyses revealed that Americans who completed the measure in front of a mirror had significantly larger discrepancy scores than did those who completed it in the absence of a mirror, F(1, 62) = 7.77, p < .01, $\eta^2 = .11$.
+In contrast, Japanese who completed the measure in front of the mirror did not differ in their self-discrepancies from those who completed it away from the mirror, F < 1, $\eta^2 = .00$.